 Back in the day, decisions (especially those about music) were gut reactions.
 These days we’ve seen lots of successful pop bands and boy bands become icons simply because of good market research.
 Remember the Monkees?

 You can say that human likes and dislikes are a mystery, but today’s marketers use highly sophisticated research tools and methods to craft entertainment offers that are guaranteed to make money.

-So how would you use online surveys to do something like that?
+So how would you use an online survey tool to do something like that?